501st Brigade (ARBiH): Order Of Battle

-The 501st Celebrated Mountain Brigade was formed on July 19, 1992, at the very beginning of the attack by Serbian paramilitary formations on the besieged Bihać district, which gained its true shape and intensity in the following days.
+The 501st Celebrated Mountain Brigade was formed on July 19, 1992, at the very beginning of the attack by Bosnian Serb paramilitary formations on the besieged Bihać district, which gained its true shape and intensity in the following days.
 The brigade was composed of young volunteers from the Bihać municipality and new refugees from the surrounding occupied territory.
 When forming the brigade, it consisted of: